If there is one style that celebrates humility, practicality and affordability, then it is surely the industrial style kitchen.

 The industrial style had its genesis in large cavernous buildings such as warehouses, packing plants and commercial kitchens — so it makes sense that an open floor plan is a hallmark of the look.
 High ceilings cap expansive rooms that often serve multiple functions, such as a kitchen, dining room and living area all blended into one.
 Long expanses of space can be broken up with well-placed furniture.

-Stainless steel isn’t only for appliances, however, and can be used as a material for Stainless steel benchtops and even cabinets.
+Stainless steel isn’t only for appliances, however, and can be used as a material for Stainless steel benchtops and even kitchen cabinets.
 One thing worth remembering is that while looking crisp and perfect when installed, metal surfaces will eventually get dinged and scratched, particularly with heavy use.
 For many, this simply adds to the industrial appeal but you have to be ready to accept it.

 Accents like knobs and pulls can also be used to bring in metals.
 Choosing aged or brushed finishes, rather than shiny polished aluminium, will hide fingerprints as well as wear and tear and offer a more subdued look.

 The industrial style is all about raw textural beauty at its diverse best.
-Natural materials like wood and brick make for the best industrial look and are essential ingredients for your industrial style kitchen.
+Natural materials like wood and brick make for the best interior design industrial look and are essential ingredients for your industrial style kitchen.
 Where possible, the natural flaws in materials, such as the obvious patches in the brick should be embraced and accentuated.

 Don’t be afraid to combine woods in contrasting undertones, adding casual elegance to an industrial kitchen.
 Contrasting natural tones also provide the bulk of the colour for the kitchen, so the palette feels varied but not out of control.

-Switching standard kitchen tapware for dramatic-looking commercial models is another way to add industrial appeal.
+Switching standard kitchen faucets for dramatic-looking commercial models is another way to add industrial appeal.
 Taps with an exposed coil and a high-arching neck are also highly functional for home cooks serious about food preparation.

 Another popular feature of industrial-style kitchens is skipping the upper cabinets, especially when you have a pretty brick or concrete wall you want to expose.